JChinneck/InfeasibleLPs/README.md

 *Description*: The origin of the model is the LP relaxation of an instance proposed by my co-authors and I in Arts, J., Flapper,  S.D.
 (2015) Aggregate overhaul and supply chain planning for rotables.
 Annals of Operations Research 224(1):77-100.

 *Gurobi 9.5.1 IIS*: 1194 constraints, 788 bounds.
 9.17 seconds.

+## Set 5: Other respositories on the Web

+Pointers from Marc Pfetsch, TU Darmstadt.

+*Maximum Feasible Subset Repository*:  https://github.com/MaxFeasibleSubsystem/instances These instances were collected to test algorithms for finding the maximum feasible subset in a set of infeasible linear constraints, but can also be used for testing algorithms to find IISs.

+*BARON Repository*: The *Inf* collection consists of infeasible linear, nonlinear and mixed-integer nonlinear optimization problems available in BARON, GAMS, MATLAB and PYOMO format.
+These derive from: Puranik, Y. and N. V. Sahinidis, Deletion presolve for accelerating infeasibility diagnosis in optimization models, INFORMS Journal on Computing, 29, 754-766, 2017.